mli062/LogProcessorKafka/README.md

    - Sets up Java using the `actions/setup-java` action.
    - Builds and tests the Scala code using `mvn clean install`.

+## GeoLite2 Database

+The GeoIP data used in this project is sourced from the [ip-location-db](https://github.com/sapics/ip-location-db) repository.
+The GeoLite2 database provides information about the geographical location (country) of IP addresses.

 ## Testing
 The project includes unit tests for both Scala and Python components.
 To run the tests, use the following commands: